 - Faulty fuel level sensor

-- Faulty or damaged float in fuel level sensor
+- Defective or damaged float in fuel level sensor

 - Faulty fuel level pump

-- Open or short in fuel level sensor signal circuit
+- Open or short in the fuel level sensor signal circuit

-- Open ground or high resistance on ground circuit
+- Open ground or high resistance on the ground circuit

 - Damage to the fuel tank

-- Faulty or damaged wiring and connectors on fuel sensor harness
+- Defective or damaged wiring and connectors on fuel sensor harness

 - Faulty ECM or PCM (less common)